-School success can significantly increase opportunities for positive developmental outcomes across the lifespan, but unfortunately, children do not come to school equally prepared and ready to learn.
+Academic success or failure can substantially alter developmental trajectories, but unfortunately, not all children enter school equally prepared and ready to learn.
 As a former school counselor, my research focuses on the examination and elimination of barriers to school readiness in early childhood and later academic engagement.
-Currently, I am working on projects to identify the influence of young children’s screen time on school readiness through self-control and language acquisition - powerful predictors of later academic success - and to support children who have experienced trauma so that they may reap the full range of benefits offered by their schools and communities.
-More information can be found on our lab page.
+Currently, I am working on projects to identify the influence of young children’s screen time on school readiness through self-regulation and language acquisition - powerful predictors of later academic success - and to support children who have experienced trauma so that they may reap the full range of benefits offered by their schools and communities.
+More information can be found on our lab page and my curriculum vitae.